 Latino Youth Leadership Academy (LYLA)

 Research shows that engaging Latino youth and their families in school leads to better student performance.
-The year-round Latino Youth Leadership Academy initiative, offered now at five metro Atlanta schools with a high percentage of Latinos, provides middle school and high school students with an after-school program that teaches them skills needed to succeed in school and college; leadership development; cultural and physical activities; test preparation and academic support; digital literacy; and college and career exploration through field trips, career days and mentorships.
+The year-round Latino Youth Leadership Academy initiative, offered now at six metro Atlanta schools with a high percentage of Latinos, provides middle school and high school students with an after-school program that teaches them skills needed to succeed in school and college; leadership development; cultural and physical activities; test preparation and academic support; digital literacy; and college and career exploration through field trips, career days and mentorships.
 Parent involvement is a critical component of this initiative.

 Latino Youth Mentoring Program

 The LAA’s Latino Youth Leadership Academy offers a mentoring program for 200 ninth, tenth and eleventh and twelfth graders in Dekalb, Gwinnett and Fulton counties who are currently participating in our youth program.
 College students, civic leaders and professionals are invited to serve as mentors, working with Latino youth to develop leadership skills, answer questions about college, offer career guidance and provide academic and social support.

 - Mentors must make a nine-month commitment to meet with their mentee a minimum of two times a month after school or on weekends.